THE LAMAR YORK PRIZES FOR FICTION AND NONFICTION

 Books are brought to our attention through communication from publishers, agents, and in some cases authors themselves.
-The final nominees are then selected by The Chattahoochee Review.
+The final nominees are then selected by The Chattahoochee Review

+and the Georgia Center for the Book.
 Determination of the winner is carried out by anonymous,

 independent judges and announced at an